Punam-Dev/Custom-Weather-Client-Tool/README.md

 # How to Run?

 1. Open local json city dump file(\src\WeatherClient.ConsoleApp\in.json) and copy any city name.
-2. To run the application without debug mode click on Start Without Debugging under Debug tab.
+2. To run the application without debug mode click on Start Without Debugging under Debug tab in Visual Studio.
 3. It will ask you to enter city name.
 Paste the city name which you copied earlier.
 4. It will show weather information of that city.